 Can't wait to get started?
 Jump to the Getting Started section.
 FeaturesVisual Studio Code Commands

-Instant Translation to Over 135 LanguagesYou can instantly translate Markdown, MDX, JSON, YAML, YML, and TypeScript files.
+For complete CLI details, see doc/CLI.md.
+Instant Translation to Over 135 LanguagesYou can instantly translate Markdown, MDX, JSON, YAML, YML, TypeScript, and JavaScript files.
 Translation is triggered whenever you save a source language file so all your translated files remain "in sync" as you code.

-We found that Google Translate is often better at short text strings typically found in JSON/YAML/TS whereas Azure is often better at paragraphs and sentences found in Markdown/MDX files.
-DeepL is also best for European languages and supports Source Language NeutralYou can choose to make any language your source language - it does not need to be English.
-However, be aware that many Translation APIs have been trained to translate best from English and may in fact translate from your source language to English and then to your target language.
-Some of the newer engines don't suffer from this issue.
-See related info on English and Translation Engines .
+We found that Google Translate is often better at short text strings typically found in JSON/YAML/TS/JS whereas Azure is often better at paragraphs and sentences found in Markdown/MDX files.
+DeepL is also best for European languages and supports Source Language NeutralYou can choose any language as your source language - it does not need to be English.
+However, be aware that many Translation APIs have been trained to translate best from English and may translate from your source language to English, then to your target language.
+Some of the newer engines do not suffer from this issue.
+See related info on English and Translation Engines.
 Source file & folder namesSource files and folder names must contain the source locale code (e.g., "en" for English).
 This is used to compute the file path for each target locale.
 Examples - Replacing 'en' (English) with 'fr' (French):

 |